-Prerequisite: FRN 210 or departmental approval, or any 400 level course the Enlightenment and the 19th century as reflected in the poetry, fiction, and essays of a variety of authors in connection with ideas and styles developed during this period and/or with France's historical relations across the globe.
+This course concentrates on the literature of the Enlightenment and the 19th century as reflected in the poetry, fiction, and essays of a variety of authors in connection with ideas and styles developed during this period and/or with France's historical relations across the globe.
 Written and oral reports are required.
-This course may be taken before French V. Prerequisite: FRN 210 or departmental approval, or any 400 level course
+This course may be taken before French V. Prerequisite: FRN 300, or any FRN 400 level course (except FRN 476), or departmental approval